nanoframework/Samples/samples/Blinky/README.md

-# RTC sample
+# Blinky sample

-Shows how to use a [System.Threading.Timer](http://docs.nanoframework.net/api/System.Threading.Timer.html) to set the timer parameters, setup a callback and make things happen.
+Shows how to use the [Windows.Devices.Gpio](http://docs.nanoframework.net/api/Windows.Devices.Gpio.html) API to set GPIO pins.

 > **Note:** This sample is part of a large collection of nanoFramework feature samples.
 > If you are unfamiliar with Git and GitHub, you can download the entire collection as a